winitzki/scall/tutorial/programming_dhall.md

 let T = ∀(a : Type) → ∀(b : Type) → (F a b → a) → (G a b → b) → a
 ```
 These formulas are simpler because all type quantifiers are outside any functors.
 To achieve that simplification, we will need to use the Church-Yoneda and the Church-co-Yoneda identities.
-Those identities express a type with a fixpoint inside a functor through a type whose quantifier is outside.
+Those identities say that a type with a fixpoint inside a functor is equivalent to a type whose quantifier is outside.
 For the greatest fixpoints, we will apply the Church-co-Yoneda identity, and for the least fixpoints, we will apply the Church-Yoneda identity.
 It remains to bring the type expressions `T` into the form suitable for applying those identities.